Interested in doing your own Navigo Staycation? Le Répertoire de Gaspard pays 50% of the Carte Navigo each month.

 Located a few kilometers away from Paris and accessible by RER B public transport.
-Saint-Rémy-lès-Chevreuse which is actually called the Chevreuse Valley is a natural area where you can go hiking and walking.
+Saint-Rémy-lès-Chevreuse, also called Chevreuse Valley, is a natural area where you can hike and walk.

-From the time you arrive, you will feel a completely different environment, as soon as you walk through the trail that leads you to the town you will enter a dream scene with horses, goats, cows, to only arrive at a more beautiful little path by many streams and creeks leading you to a lovely little town where you can have some tea at L’alchimiste Artisan Siropier.
-This is a very nice boutique atelier and they have all types of natural homemade syrup, you will love it!
-After you have a little rest, continue hiking to the Château de la Madeleine, the entrance is for free and the view is breathtaking, you can see the whole valley from above surrounded by nature and more hiking trails to take you farther away if you would like to take your trip to a more adventurous day.
+After you have a little rest, continue hiking to the Château de la Madeleine.
+The entrance is free and the view is breathtaking.
+Additionally, you can see the whole valley from above surrounded by nature and more hiking trails if you want a more adventurous day.
 Take a look here for more information and to plan your Navigo staycation.

 Château de Chantilly

 Chantilly is a beautiful elegant town surrounded by thick forests and you might also think of Chantilly cream and that’s completely normal because it is the exact place where the famous creme comes from – exciting isn’t it?
 Also the town has this stunning castle that has one of the most extraordinary art galleries, the Musée Condé, which houses one of the finest collections of paintings in France.
 It specialises in French paintings and book illuminations of the 15th and 16th centuries.
-This place is a ‘must’!
+If you’re looking for the perfect Navigo staycation – this place is a ‘must’!

 To go here you can take RER D to Survilliers Fosses = 36 minutes then get off and wait for the next RER D to Chantilly.
 Trains depart every 30 to 60 minutes and only some are direct 15-minute rides while others take 28 minutes via Orry-la-Ville.
 You can check the times here: http://www.transilien.com/